-Streaming video and audio content over the Internet is becoming more popular, and the P2P network model can be used for this application.
-P2P does not need support from Internet routers, making it cost effective and simple to deploy.
+Streaming video and audio content over the Internet is becoming more popular, and the P2P streaming network model can be used for this application.
+P2P video streaming does not need support from Internet routers, making it cost effective and simple to deploy.
 A peer simultaneously acts as a client and a server.
 A video stream can be downloaded from one set of peers and at the same time uploaded to another set of peers, so P2P streaming can significantly decrease the required bandwidth.

 Compared to file exchange networks, big P2P video streaming networks have to resolve a number of system and networking issues.
 P2P streaming has stiff timing requirements for efficient audio and video content delivery.
 Usually, stream data is played and passed to other peers as soon as it’s received.
 Stream packets that are received with unadaptable delay are considered lost, and that causes visible degradation.
 Peers usually have limited upload speeds since the Internet was designed for the client/server paradigm and applications.
 Network congestion can also cause packets to be lost or delayed.